Redback-Operations/redback-data-warehouse/Restic/README.md

 ## 📝 Notes

 - Ensure all required volumes are created before starting the container.
+- Create the `backup` and `restore` folders before running the system.
 - Modify the `backup.sh` script to customize the backup process.
 - Use `docker-compose logs` to troubleshoot any issues.